sharhar/Leopard-EM/docs/index.md

 If all the tests pass, you can commit the changes.

 ### Running Tests
-Py2DTM uses the `pytest` package for running tests.
+Leopard-EM uses the `pytest` package for running tests.
 To run the tests, simply run the following command from the root directory of the repository:

 ```bash